ecancil/dom-to-image-more/README.md

 Allows optionally setting the `useCredentials` option if the resource matches a pattern in the `useCredentialFilters` array.

+#### scale

+Scale value to be applied on canvas's `ctx.scale()` on both x and y axis.
+Can be used to increase the image quality with higher image size.

 ### Alternative Solutions to CORS Policy Issue

 Are you facing a [CORS policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)